What Is Open Access?

 Open Access Publishing

 The University Libraries strongly urge faculty to consider publishing in an open access journal (or choosing an open access publishing option from a traditional journal publisher) or repository, where all articles are freely available online.
 Publishing in an open-access context allows you to retain all copyright over your research and make your work available to the widest possible audience.
-The Directory of Open Access Journals lists over 5,500 open-access scholarly journals in a wide variety of disciplines.
+The Directory of Open Access Journals is an excellent guide to open access journals and has advanced search and filtering to aid in determining the appropriate journal for your purposes.

 These are unscrupulous publishers who exploit scholars with low quality peer review and/or high publication fees (particularly that aren't stated up front).
 Always check with Directory of Open Access Journals or a librarian if you are unsure about an open access journal.